Matzendorf: Economy

 In 2000, there were 121 workers who commuted into the municipality and 441 workers who commuted away.
 The municipality is a net exporter of workers, with about 3.6 workers leaving the municipality for every one entering.
 Of the working population, 13.3% used public transportation to get to work, and 58% used a private car.

 Religion

 From the 2000 census, 955 or 73.2% were Roman Catholic, while 224 or 17.2% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 3 members of an Orthodox church (or about 0.23% of the population), there was 1 individual who belongs to the Christian Catholic Church, and there were 16 individuals (or about 1.23% of the population) who belonged to another Christian church.
 There were 24 (or about 1.84% of the population) who were Islamic.
-There FALSE and 1 individual who belonged to another church.
 76 (or about 5.82% of the population) belonged to no church, are agnostic or atheist, and 5 individuals (or about 0.38% of the population) did not answer the question.